SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

   ![Add Device 2](resources/readme/aws_create_thing_step5.png)

-- To attach an existing policy choose the policy and click on create thing, if policy is not yet created Choose Create policy and fill the fields as mentioned in the following images.
+- To attach an existing policy, choose the policy and click on create thing.
+If the policy is not yet created, choose Create policy and fill in the fields as shown in the following images.

-- choosing an existing policy.
+- Choosing an existing policy.

   ![Attach policy](resources/readme/aws_choosing_policy.png)

-- creating a policy.
+- Creating a policy.
   - Click on create policy.
   ![Create policy](resources/readme/aws_create_thing_attach_policy.png)

-  - Give the **Name** to your Policy, Fill **Action** and **Resource ARN** as shown in below image, Click on **Allow** under **Effect** and click **Create**.
+  - Give the **Name** to your Policy.
+Fill in the **Action** and **Resource ARN** fields as shown in the image below.
+Click on **Allow** under **Effect** and click **Create**.
   ![Filling fields for policy](resources/readme/aws_create_thing_policy_create.png)

-  - choose the created policy and click on **Create thing**.
+  - Choose the created policy and click on **Create thing**.

 - Choose the **Download** links to download the device certificate and private key.
 Note that Root CA certificate is already present in SDK (aws_starfield_ca.pem.h), and can be directly used.
   > **Warning:** This is the only instance you can download your device certificate and private key.
-Make sure to save them safely.
+Make sure to save them securely.

   ![Downloading certificates](resources/readme/aws_thing_certificates_download.png)